Haroenv/ccna/README.md

 # Contributions

 Definitely not all commands have been added yet.
 Feel free to add your own contributions via a pull request!
-The text itself is written in [index.md](index.md), which is in [kramdown](http://kramdown.gettalong.org), a superset of markdown.
+The text itself is written in [_chapters](_chapters), which is in [kramdown](http://kramdown.gettalong.org), a superset of markdown.
 If you have any questions, ask away!

 # Development